Plumbly

 Our team at Dr Rooter pride ourselves on offering reliable PVC pipe repair and installation services.
 Our licensed specialists utilize cutting-edge technology to ensure your plumbing systems remain in top condition.

-Installation and Maintenance of PVC Piping
+Installation and maintenance of PVC piping

 To ensure a long-lasting PVC pipe system, you must follow precise installation procedures.
 Start by cutting the pipe to the desired length, making sure the ends are smooth and free of burrs.
 Use PVC cement to create a secure and durable bond between pipe sections.
 Apply the cement evenly and join the pieces quickly, rotating them slightly to distribute the adhesive properly.